untwisted/sukhoi/README.md

 Sukhoi is built on top of [EHP](https://github.com/iogf/ehp) which is a very robust ast builder or HTML.
 It is still in its baby ages i hope it grows strong and useful.

+Sukhoi permits one to split up the parsing into miners in a succint way that permits clean and consistent code.
+Miners can receive pool objects that are used to accurately construct the desired data structure.

 # Install

 ~~~